iamadeadpixel/VUStatsCollector/README.md

 heavy work in progress, not yet useable for a live server. use at own risk.

+5.0.0 : stats for bots are more and more ignored...
 4.0.0 : Test version with ,working fixes ?
 3.0.3 : Full revamp annd more fixed
 .now only kills from humans got collected.